Proverbs or Pythian Oracles? Sentiments and Emotions in Greek Sayings: Method

 \section{Method}

+Proverbs may have multiple possible interpretations of proverbs, arising from personal, cultural, or contextual readings.
+These interpretations lead to mono- or multi-dimensional expressions of sentiment and emotion.
+We define \textit{monodimensional} proverbs as those that convey a dominant and relatively unambiguous sentiment or emotion, whereas \textit{multidimensional} proverbs evoke multiple, potentially coexisting or competing sentiments and emotions depending on the reader’s interpretation.
+Our work proposes a methodology for the prediction of monodimensional and multidimensional proverbs.
+We then move on to a larger scale regional application, analyzing the emotion of the proverbs per location.
+While this approach does not capture individual variations in the emotional perception of the proverbs, it provides a basis for a meaningful analysis of regional tendencies in social values and cultural expression.

-Our methodology consists of three phases.
-The first phase concerns the collection and annotation of proverbs for sentiment analysis.
-In this phase, we also analyze the inter-annotator agreement and the distribution of labels as a form of quality assurance for our dataset development.
-The second phase employs prompting techniques with LLMs to predict sentiment in our new dataset and to evaluate different types of prompting settings and models.
-The final phase involves an upscaled inference setting for the geographical visualization of the proverbial map of Greece in terms of sentiment.
-The local variability of proverbs makes their registration and analysis a challenging task \cite{Norrick+2015+7+27}, which we believe can benefit greatly from recent advances in LLMs.
+Our methodology consists of five phases (see Figure~\ref{fig:pipeline}).
+The first phase concerns the collection of proverbs, while the second involves a multi-label annotation of sentiment and emotion.
+In the third phase, we analyze inter-annotator agreement and the distribution of labels as a more effective and honest way of representing the sentimental and emotional properties of the dataset.
+The fourth phase employs zero-shot and in-context learning techniques with LLMs to predict sentiment and emotion in our new dataset and to evaluate different types of prompting settings and models.
+The final phase involves an up-scaled inference setting for the geographical examination and visualization of the proverbial map of Greek varieties.